-If you are following clean nursery production BMPs, Phytophthora detections should occur rarely, if ever.
-Because resources for testing are limited, you should prioritize the plants or blocks of plants for testing based on their overall risk profile.
-Plants that have the greatest risk of being infected should be monitored more frequently, but ideally, no set of plants should be categorically excluded from testing
+In the absence of any apparent root rot symptoms, the next best criterion to use for selecting plants is their potential risk of contamination.
+Prioritizing plants or blocks of plants for testing based on their overall risk profile can help nursery staff determine how to most effectively use limited testing resources.
+Plants that have the greatest risk of being infected or being exposed to contamination should be monitored more frequently, but ideally, no set of plants should be categorically excluded from testing.

 The factors in Table 1 should be considered when determining which plants have the greatest risk of being infected.

 Table 1.
 Factors related to higher or lower risk of Phytophthora infection in nurseries following Best Management Practices (BMPs) for Producing Clean Nursery Stock